DavidZak/Android-Chat-App-Client/README.md

 ## Messenger App

-### Messenger app client for android with personal and group chats.
-Connection wwith server API by Retrofit
+### Messenger app client for android with personal and group chats using Retrofit

 ### Used:
 - Android Studio 3.0